jo-37/shell-bash/README.md

     - _cmd_

-        The code that is to be executed by this command.
+        The code that is to be executed by this shell.

     - _output_